Special Educational Programs

 - The needs of some students are outside the scope of our Learning Lab Program.

-CCA has five dyslexia therapists on staff to meet the needs of students diagnosed with Dyslexia.
+CCA has a team of dyslexia therapists on staff to meet the needs of students diagnosed with Dyslexia.
 Our therapists use the Orton-Gillingham Method known for its comprehensive multisensory approach.
 Hour-long individualized therapy sessions usually takes place during the normal school day to make it convenient for students and parents.

 Scope of the program